Libya burns, world ignores it

 Overall violence in Libya has been high this year, with July by far the worst month for killings.
 According to Libya Body Count, to date in 2014 at least 650 people have suffered violent deaths, and among those, 348 were killed this month.
 Dozens were killed this past weekend alone.

-In Benghazi, the fighting between forces led by Khalifa Hifter, a retired general and former chief of staff for Muammar Qadhafi, and Islamists is becoming bloodier.
+In Benghazi, the fighting between Islamists and forces led by Khalifa Hifter, a retired general and former chief of staff for Moammar Gadhafi, is becoming bloodier.
 Hifter began his campaign in May in response to violence by Islamist militant groups and their open discussions of a purge of senior military officers.
 He counts multiple influential militia leaders among his allies.

 The fighting on July 27 left dozens of fighters dead, including Ahmed al-Zahawi, the brother of Mohammed Ali al-Zahawi, leader of Ansar al-Sharia in Libya.
 Posts on the group's social media accounts indicate that over the weekend Ansar al-Sharia obtained armor and artillery and has begun to use it.
 As fighting peaked, Zahawi was spotted on the front lines.